-- Follow Karuna Wellness Drinks on Instagram for recipe ideas and product information.
+- Follow Karviva Wellness Drinks on Instagram for recipe ideas and product information.

-- Learn more about Karuna Smoothies on the company’s website.
+- Learn more about Karviva Smoothies on the company’s website.

 - Check out HEC-TV’s story on Angela Zeng: Immigrant blends East and West with St. Louis-based smoothie company.